Why Bad UX Is a Nightmare For Online Businesses

 8. Healthcare.gov Launch (2013)

-The launch of the Healthcare.gov website, intended for the Affordable Care Act enrolment, was marred by technical glitches, slow loading times, and a complex signup process, causing frustration and hindering user access.
+The launch of the Healthcare.gov website, intended for the Affordable Care Act enrolment, was marred by technical glitches, slow loading times, and a complex signup process, causing frustration and also hindering user access.

 9. Apple’s iOS 6 Maps (2012)